Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

-GPT-4 is the most capable general-purpose model available in 2023, but “most capable” doesn’t mean “best choice for everything”.
+GPT-4 is the most capable general-purpose model available when this analysis is written, but “most capable” doesn’t mean “best choice for everything”.
 Mature teams evaluate by use case, not by model reputation.
 In many scenarios, Claude 2 or LLaMA 2 offer better value/cost ratios; in others, GPT-4 remains the unsurpassed standard.
 Team sophistication is measured in knowing which is which.